-The Suncorp Group maintains a strong capital position with all regulated businesses holding CET1 Capital in excess of targets (pre dividend) as follows:
+The Suncorp Group maintains a strong capital position with all regulated businesses holding CET1 Capital (post dividend) above the mid-point of their target operating ranges as follows:

-- The General Insurance businesses' CET1 position was 1.25 times the prescribed capital amount ("PCA") as at 30 June 2020, at the top of its target operating range of 1.05-1.25 times PCA. - The Bank's CET1 Ratio was 9.34% as at 30 June 2020, above the middle of its target operating range of 9.0%-9.5%. - A\$605 million of CET1 was held at Group (the Issuer and related Corporate services entities) as at 30 June 2020.
+- The General Insurance businesses' CET1 position was 1.21 times the prescribed capital amount ("PCA") as at 31 December 2021, towards the top of its target operating range of 1.075 - 1.275 times PCA. - The Bank's CET1 Ratio was 9.34% as at 31 December 2021, above the mid-point of its target operating range of 9.0%-9.5%.
+The prudential standard APS220 was updated effective 1 January 2022, with changes to the treatment of the ERCL, and the Bank is reviewing its overall credit reserve in light of these changes.